ovh/docs/pages/platform/metrics/use-tsql/guide.en-gb.md

 #### Limit operators

-The following TSQL methods can be used to apply limit operators on metrics:
+The following TSL methods can be used to apply limit operators on metrics:

 * The **maxWith** operator.
 MaxWith will test all values to keep only the one **above maxWith parameter** and **replace** all other values per maxWith parameter, example: *.maxWith(2)*
 * The **minWith** operator.
 MinWith will test all values to keep only the one **below minWith parameter** and **replace** all other values per minWith parameter, example: *.minWith(2)*

 #### Metrics time operators

-The following TSQL methods can be used to apply time related operators on metrics:
+The following TSL methods can be used to apply time related operators on metrics:

 * The **shift** operator used to **shift** all points by a **duration parameter**, example: _.shift(2m)._
 * The **day** operator used to replace each points per the **day of the month** of each points (in UTC time), example: _.day()._